NajmosSalahin/Obsidian_Uni/1-Index/Readed Done STAT-1101.md

     - **Sir Ronald A. Fisher** revolutionized the field with Analysis of Variance (ANOVA), the principles of experimental design, and maximum likelihood estimation.

     - **Jerzy Neyman and Egon Pearson** created the modern framework for hypothesis testing, including confidence intervals and Type I/II errors.
+### Use of statistics in different fields:

+1. **Business and Economics:** Helps in market analysis, sales forecasting, quality control, and risk assessment.

+2. **Healthcare and Medicine:** Used in medical research, clinical trials, and disease outbreak analysis.

+3. **Education:** Assists in student performance evaluation, curriculum effectiveness, and educational research.

+4. **Social Sciences:** Helps in demographic studies, surveys, and behavioral analysis.

+5. **Engineering and Manufacturing:** Used in quality control, reliability testing, and product design.

+6. **Government and Policy Making:** Helps in census data analysis, crime rate studies, and resource allocation.

+7. **Environmental Science:** Used for climate modeling, pollution control, and conservation efforts.

+### Limitations of Statistics

+1. **Data Inaccuracy:** Results are only as good as the data collected; errors or inaccurate data can lead to misleading conclusions.

+2. **Misinterpretation:** Incorrect use of statistical methods can result in false conclusions.

+3. **Does not Mean Causation:** Correlation does not imply causation; external factors may influence results.

+4. **Complexity:** Advanced statistical techniques require expertise, making them difficult for non-experts to use correctly.

+5. **Manipulation Risk:** Statistics can be misused to distort facts for personal or political gain.